-There is an old expression that the three most important factors in valuing real estate are location, location and location.
-Nothing will determine the value of your house flip more than where it is located, starting with the city, with further consideration given to neighborhood, location within a neighborhood (busy street, quiet street, etc.), school district and even school.
+Nothing will determine the value of your house flip more than where it is located, starting with the city, and further consideration given to neighborhood, location within a neighborhood (busy street, quiet street, etc.), school district, and even school.

 Proximity to positive factors such as stores and public transportation will increase value, while proximity to negative factors, such as highways and airports will decrease value.